Kurage1729/The-Meeting-of-Two-Worlds/countries/maya.md

 ## Independence and restoration

 In 1822, colonial officials, landowners, and military leaders in Guatemala City and Tiho accepted annexation by the Mexica Empire.
-Maya nationalists rebelled.
-In 1831, Maya forces expelled the Mexica army and invited the Petén Maya king K’inich Bahlam to rule a restored kingdom from Tiho.
+Maya nationalists rebelled, and in 1831 Maya forces expelled the Mexica army.
+Following independence, the Maya region remained divided between the Mérida Maya Kingdom, centered on northern Yucatán, and the Petén Maya Kingdom, which controlled Petén and the Guatemalan highlands.

-The new kingdom demanded British withdrawal from Belize, beginning a territorial dispute that lasted into the twentieth century.
+José, the Mérida Maya king who took the Maya name *K’ahk’*, pursued a program of modernization with the support of the powerful Pech family.
+His reforms provoked growing opposition in the rural areas of northern Yucatán, while his abolition of the Maya script alienated the scribes of Tiho (Mérida) as well.
+His rule was eventually challenged by the Petén Maya court.

+In 1838, Petén Maya king K’inich Bahlam entered Tiho with the support of the aristocratic K’anul family and unified the Maya region under his rule.
+The Pech family lost much of its political influence, and K’inich Bahlam initiated a program of cultural and political restoration.
+He revived the Maya script and restored human sacrifice in northern Yucatán, following traditions preserved in Petén.

-## Monarchy and reform
+## Monarchy and centralization

-The aristocracy initially dominated the restored kingdom.
-A ruler provisionally identified as King A destroyed the powerful House Alpha in 1847, suppressed a republican uprising in 1855, and greatly reduced aristocratic privileges in 1865.
-His successor, provisionally identified as King B, promoted modernization and coffee exports after 1871.
+K’inich Bahlam was assassinated in 1844 and succeeded by Jasaw Chan Yopaat.
+In 1847, Jasaw Chan Yopaat concluded the Mérida Accord with the Pech family, ending their political conflict with the monarchy and formally abolishing human sacrifice.
+The settlement was followed almost immediately by a rebellion against the Maya king in Tiho, which was suppressed by the royal government.

+In 1855, republican rebels influenced by the Mexica Republican Revolution rose against the monarchy.
+Jasaw Chan Yopaat suppressed the uprising and subsequently strengthened royal authority.
+Over the following years, the political privileges of the aristocracy were progressively restricted, laying the foundations for a centralized and increasingly autocratic monarchy.

+Jasaw Chan Yopaat was succeeded by Muwaan Jol in 1871.
+Working with bureaucrats from the Pech aristocracy, Muwaan Jol accelerated modernization that had lagged during the previous reign.
+His government promoted administrative reform, economic development, and the expansion of the modern state.

+In 1887, Muwaan Jol launched the British–Maya War in an attempt to recover Belize from Britain.
+He was killed during the war, and his son K’an Chitam succeeded him in 1888.
+Under American mediation, K’an Chitam negotiated an end to the war.
+Maya sovereignty over Belize was recognized, while British companies were granted long-term leases and guaranteed rights to timber extraction and the use of ports.

-K’an Chitam came to the throne in 1888.
-He initially supported Savi's Pan-Americanism and promoted Classical Maya revival and linguistic purification.
+K’an Chitam initially supported Savi's Pan-Americanism and promoted Classical Maya revival and linguistic purification.
 As Savi's movement became increasingly Mexica-centered, K’an Chitam moved toward the United States.
 The Maya entered the First World War against Mexica in 1917.

 The [6 B’en Revolution](../history/6-ben-revolution.md) of 1922 restored parliament, restricted royal power, ended Classical Maya as the official literary language, and abolished aristocratic cranial modification.
 A military ruler provisionally identified as C established an authoritarian regime in 1931.
 Mass protests removed him in 1944 and reduced the monarchy to a symbolic institution.